 How you can work with us to co-design our service:

-- work with you to ascertain and understand your IAG needs and how you think these can be best met.
+- ascertain and understand their IAG needs and how they think these can be best met

 - welcome suggestions for improvement

-- offer you the chance to say what you think about the IAG and provision you were offered/given
+- offer the chance to say what they think about the IAG and provision they were offered/given

-- tell you who to contact and what to do if you’re unhappy with any part of our service
+- tell them who to contact and what to do if they are unhappy with any part of our service

 You can view the signed version of this policy by clicking the following link to view the PDF version, see below.